edersouzamelo/nemosine/README.md

 Output + Trace Log

-The system does not replace AI models — it **structures how they are used**.
+Nemosine is not a model.
+It is a **control structure over model usage**.

 ---

 ## Key Papers

-### Alignment and the Locus of Responsibility
+### 🔥 Alignment and the Locus of Responsibility *(Entry Point)*
-Reframes alignment as a problem of **user-side cognitive structure**, not model behavior.
+Reframes alignment as a **user-side cognitive problem**, not model behavior.
 → [https://philpapers.org/rec/MELTAD-2]

 ---

-### Modular Cognitive Architecture for Assisted Reasoning
+### 🧠 Modular Cognitive Architecture for Assisted Reasoning *(Core)*
-Introduces the Nemosine framework as a **symbolic-modular system** for reasoning.
+Defines Nemosine as a **symbolic-modular reasoning system**.
 → [https://doi.org/10.48550/arXiv.2512.04500]

 ---

-### Extended Mind Reframed as Cognitive Architecture
+### 🌌 Extended Mind Reframed as Cognitive Architecture *(Expansion)*
-Positions cognitive extension as **structured scaffolding**, not diffuse augmentation.
+Reinterprets cognitive extension as **structured scaffolding**.
 → [https://philpapers.org/rec/MELFDE]

 ---

-## Entry Points
+## How to Approach This

-- **For AI researchers** → architecture and auditability
+- If you work with AI → focus on architecture and auditability
-- **For philosophy** → cognition, agency, and responsibility
+- If you work with philosophy → focus on agency and responsibility
-- **For applied use** → decision-making and structured reasoning
+- If you want practical use → focus on structured reasoning workflows

 ---

 ## Current Status

 - Independent research initiative
-- Active development and iteration
+- Active and evolving system
-- Multiple preprints across repositories (arXiv, SSRN, TechRxiv, etc.)
+- Multiple indexed preprints across major repositories

 ---